devrishu/ExplorerApp/README.md

 ## Prerequisite

 Node.js is required.
-To check if you already have it installed type "node --v" in terminal.
+To check if you already have it installed type "node -v" in terminal.
 Install it from https://nodejs.org/en/.